 Patients are also given the opportunity to give feedback on ‘iwantgreatcare’ and through our website www.cumbriamedicalservices.co.uk

-- 99% patients were involved as much as they wanted to be in decisions about their care and treatment.
+- 96% of patients thought they were involved as much as they wanted to be in decisions about their care and treatment.

 Patient comments included